jmlucjav/sadat/README.md

 This is a small utility to generate documents to index into Solr.
 It is handy when you have a schem.xml (or are working on one) but you have no documents to index.
 By using Sadat, you can create some documents to validate the schema/solrconfig you are building is working as expected.

-I needed something to work on while trying to learn js, and I came up with this.
+I needed something to practice on while trying to learn js, and I came up with this.
 Expect WTFs.

 Features
 ------------